Wed 14 Jul

 A link to the eventbrite registration is also on the page: tickets are only $20 per day for students and $40 for others, including morning and afternoon teas.
 Register now!

-, to be held at the National Library of Australia in Canberra, Tue-Wed 24-25 September 2019
+Registration is now open for the special event, “Mapping in Action”, to be held at the National Library of Australia in Canberra, Tue-Wed 24-25 September 2019.

 “Mapping in Action will showcase the latest in spatial information, data visualisation and historical mapping, with prizes awarded the best presentations, and open the doors to Australia’s largest map collection.
 Its my pleasure to introduce such a diverse group of speakers and subjects.”
 Dr Martin Woods, Senior Curator of Maps and Research at the National Library of Australia